VIRTUAL POWER PLANT REACHES 1,100 HOMES

-The State Government has unveiled a plan to roll out a network of at least 50,000 home solar and battery systems across South Australia, working together to form the world’s largest Virtual Power Plant.
+Tesla with support from the South Australian Government is developing a network of potentially 50,000 home solar PV and Powerwall battery systems across South Australia – all working together to form the world’s largest virtual power plant.